-There are 3 primary geotechnical characteristics at this site, which will affect the selection and performance of the foundations for this structure and the development of the site.
+There are 6 primary geotechnical characteristics at this site, which will affect the selection and performance of the foundations for this structure and the development of the site.
 The following summarizes those concerns:

 - 1. The shear strength and compressibility of the upper soils will control the behavior of the proposed structure. - 2.
-High plasticity "fat" clays were encountered in the exploration that could require remediation. - 3.
-Drying of some of the on-site soils may be required to achieve proper compaction during grading.
+Existing undocumented fill materials of variable consistency were encountered within the project area. - 3.
+High plasticity "fat" clays were encountered in the exploration that could require remediation. - 4.
+Relatively wet and moisture sensitive soils were encountered in the upper parts of the borings and equipment mobility difficulty may be anticipated. - Drying of some of the onsite soils may be required to achieve proper compaction during grading. - 6.
+Demolition and removal of the existing building.
+PSI believes that the existing building is supported on a shallow foundation system.